hypothe/rt2_assignment1/README.md

 4. having reached the [x,y] goal position the robot turns in place in order to match the goal _theta_;
 5. if the user does not stop the robot GOTO step 1, otherwise stay still until asked to start again, then GOTO step 1;

-Since the user request is here implemented as an action it can be preempted, stoppinng the robot at any time and then reestarting it when issuing a new goal.
+Since the user request is here implemented as an action it can be preempted, stoppinng the robot at any time and then restarting it when issuing a new goal.

 ---